stefanchardakov/Sales-Profit-Analyses/README.md

   automatically if the source data changes
 - **PivotTables** — three PivotTables summarizing 20 orders by Product, District, and Salesperson
-- **PivotCharts** — native Excel charts linked directly to each PivotTable
+- **PivotCharts** — Excel charts linked directly to each PivotTable
 - **COUNTIF / SUM** — conditional counting and totals (e.g. total orders
   for a specific product or district)
 - **Multi-sheet workbook structure** — a clean, navigable workbook (Cover